 Únase a nosotros para aprender sobre tres intervenciones que están empoderando a los jóvenes a través de los grupos de ahorro.
 Estas intervenciones mejoran las oportunidades de liderazgo, desarrollan la autoestima y mejoraran las habilidades financieras y empresariales de los jóvenes.
 Dos de las intervenciones tienen la característica común de ser implementadas en escuelas primarias y secundarias en el Perú y El Salvador, asegurando así alcance y sostenibilidad.
 Al trabajar no solo con los estudiantes, sino también con los padres, maestros, personal escolar y la comunidad en general, estas intervenciones han demostrado ser exitosas al brindar educación financiera a los jóvenes y facilitar su integración en las actividades generadoras de ingresos.

-Join us in learning about three distinct savings-led interventions that are empowering youth by providing leadership opportunities, building their self-esteem, and improving their financial and entrepreneurial abilities.
+This session included three distinct savings-led interventions that are empowering youth by providing leadership opportunities, building their self-esteem, and improving their financial and entrepreneurial abilities.
 Two of the interventions have the common characteristic of being implemented in selected primary and secondary schools across Peru and El Salvador, thus ensuring ample reach and sustainability.
 The third one works with youth to integrate them into community development committees.
 Working not only with youth, but engaging parents, teachers, school personnel and the community at large, these interventions have proven successful in bringing financial education to youth and facilitating their integration into income generating activities.

 Serving persons with disabilities especially in rural settings is not priority to many development programs due to perceived risks.
 As a vulnerable population, persons with disabilities lack access to basic education, health, assets, livelihoods, sustainable networks, and financial services, worsening their low self-esteem and poverty that even affects their households.
 The iSAVE Inclusive Economic Empowerment Program in Uganda enhances members’ self-esteem, access to affordable credit, savings and promotes inclusion.
-The session will present the dynamics of inclusion, lessons learned and life changes experienced by persons with disabilities; e.g. increased income, optimism, happiness, wealth, self-esteem, wellbeing and access to financial services
+The session presented the dynamics of inclusion, lessons learned and life changes experienced by persons with disabilities; e.g. increased income, optimism, happiness, wealth, self-esteem, wellbeing and access to financial services

 Flavia Nakabuye Bwire, Association of Microfinance Institutions of Uganda (AMFIU) | Oyuki Yofisa, National Union of Disabled Persons of Uganda (NUDIPU) | George Mukasa Mukisa, Norwegian Association of Disabled (NAD) | Svein Brodtkorb, Norwegian Association of Disabled (NAD)